mortazavilab/TALON/README.md

 # How to run

 ## Initializing a TALON database
 The first step in using TALON is to initialize a SQLite database from the GTF annotation of your choice (i.e. GENCODE).
 This step is done using initialize_talon_database.py, and only needs to be performed once.
+Keep track of the build and annotation names you choose, as these will be used downstream when running TALON and its utilities.

 ```
 python initialize_talon_database.py --h